AmosStack/AmosStack2/README.md

-# Amos Muddy Portfolio
+# AmosStack Portfolio

-Modern personal portfolio website for **Amos Muddy** built as a high-performance static site with advanced animations and glassmorphism design.
+Modern personal portfolio website for **AmosStack** built as a high-performance static site with advanced animations and glassmorphism design.

 ## Overview